karlvr/consistent.js/README.md

 ### Events

 Consistent can add event listeners to DOM nodes which call functions in the scope.
 When you put an event handler function into the scope its name gets prefixed with a `$` in order to distinguish it from model values and functions.
-You don’t have to include the `$` prefix when specifying the function in the DOM.
+You must not include the `$` prefix when specifying the function in the DOM.

 ```html
 <a href="#" ct-on-click="handleClick">Click me</a>